Words of Sympathy Phrases

 You will . . .

-These words are not really sympathetic.
-In fact, most imply that you know how they feel, or are telling them what they should do.
+These words may not be taken as sympathetic.
+In fact, most might imply that you know how they feel, or are telling them what they should do.
 Never push your beliefs on someone or a time limit on the grieving process.
 Any sentence that begins with "You should" or "You will" should be carefully considered before you speak.

 Also, it is usually better not to make statements like "I know how you are feeling".
 This may be painful to your friend who is grieving, and you truthfully don't know how they are feeling most of the time.